shubham-lakhiwal/payment-page/README.md

 ## Tradeoffs
 - Since desktop view was the *Main task* and responsiveness was *Nice to have*, the development was not done mobile first which should be an ideal case.
-- Being a small application, I decided to go with in house components rather than a component library, which can slow down the development in an ideal case.
+- Being a small application, I decided to go with in house components rather than a component library.
+This can slow down the development in an ideal case.